bmargogne/website-builder/readme.md

 ## Overview

-A simple builder for automating some operations during website building.
-It performs various common operations / optimization on files (pages, scripts, styles, spritesheets...)
+A builder tool for automating various operations during a website building.
+It performs various common operations / optimization on files : pages, scripts, styles, spritesheets...
+In practice you same a lot of reloading time, thus making your production process a lot smoother.

-It was developped for working alone in a simple front-end project, using 'only' HTML, CSS & JS.
+It was developped for working alone in a simple front-end project (using 'only' HTML, CSS & JS), and may not be adapted for bigger projects or teams.
-It may not be adapted for bigger projects, teams, and probably isn't compatible with other more complex frameworks.
+Though nothing was tested yet, it probably isn't compatible with other more complex frameworks.

-This is my first project... in order to improve, I welcome any remark or suggestion (...and critics, provided they are constructive!).
+This is my first project... in order to improve, I welcome any remark or suggestion ...and (constructive) critics !

 ## Get Started